swarmlibs/promstack/README.md

 - `PROMETHEUS_ALERTMANAGER_ENABLED`: Enable Alertmanager for Prometheus server, default is `false`
 - `PROMETHEUS_ALERTMANAGER_ADDR`: The Alertmanager service address
 - `PROMETHEUS_ALERTMANAGER_PORT`: The Alertmanager service port, default is `9093`

+### Send metrics to a remote storage system
+Remote write is a feature that allows Prometheus servers to send samples to a remote storage system e.g. Thanos, Cortex, Grafana Mimir, etc.

+By default, the remote write is disabled.
+To enable the remote write, you need to specify the following environment variables:
+- `PROMETHEUS_REMOTE_WRITE_ENABLED`: Enable remote write for Prometheus server, default is `false`
+- `PROMETHEUS_REMOTE_WRITE_URL`: The remote write URL for Prometheus server to send the metrics to.

 ## Services and Ports